mirfire/azure-bicep-training/README.md

 ### Future Changes

+#### Should Resources be Abstracted away

+Depending on who will deploy the resources, and how resources will be provided, we might want to abstract away complexity for our users.
+This complexifies the design of modules on our part, but simplifies deployments for users and helps standardization.

+Standardization could also be achieved through [Policies](https://learn.microsoft.com/en-us/azure/governance/policy/).

 #### Decide of the Architecture

 If Azure Container Apps are a worthy solution, decisions should be taken on how to integrate them with the current infrastructure, and how they should be shared between environments and teams.